Gospel & Universe 🍏 Starting Points

 Agnostics also question their own philosophy.
 At times, they even accuse themselves of setting up an impossible ideal of infinite exploration, much as theists set up an unchanging and invisible Truth, and atheists set up repeatable verification according to the scientific method.

-The agnostic notion that we can simply go on thinking and feeling without deciding on a particular truth is impractical to many, perhaps undesirable to most.
+The agnostic notion that we can simply go on thinking and feeling without deciding on a particular truth may seem impractical to some, undesirable to others.
 Yet this is what agnostics believe: we can keep stretching our emotional and intellectual horizons, as if we were walking towards the horizon on a planet that grows larger every day.

 Sunset over Urbino (photo by RYC)